Our Story: How ASAP Began

-In 2012, individuals saw a need to help the youth
+In 2012, individuals saw a need to help

-in Silverton, Oregon.
-At the time the middle
+the youth in Silverton, Oregon.
+At the

-consisted of just 7th and 8th graders.
+Mark Twain and consisted of just 7th and 8th graders.

 The idea for ASAP was born when four local pastors (one from each: Immanuel Lutheran, St. Paul's, United Methodist, First Christian) got together and said, there needs to be a program that is available for our youth from the time the bell rings, until family gets home.
 A place that they can be safe, allowed to grow, socialize and have fun.